 Pavel Krivenko

-Assistant Professor at Zicklin School of Business, Baruch College, CUNY 2018 -
+Assistant Professor at Zicklin School of Business, Baruch College, CUNY, New York 2018 -

 PhD Stanford University 2018 (Committee: Martin Schneider, Monika Piazzesi, Gregor Jarosch, Robert Hall, Adrien Auclert)